lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Additional discussion of the prefix can be found in {{sec-cons-prefix}}.

-Next, the Domain separator defined in {{sec-domsep-values}} which is the DER encoding of the OID of the specific composite algorithm is concatenated with the length of the context in bytes, the context, the randomizer `r`, and finally the hash of the message to be signed.
-The Domain separator serves to bind the signature to the specific composite algorithm used.
+Next, the signature Label defined in {{sec-label-values}} which is the DER encoding of the OID of the specific composite algorithm is concatenated with the length of the context in bytes, the context, the randomizer `r`, and finally the hash of the message to be signed.
+The signature label serves to bind the signature to the specific composite algorithm used.
 The context string allows for applications to bind the signature to some application context.
 The randomizer is described in detail in {{sec-prehash}}.

 Note that there are two different context strings `ctx` at play: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'`.
-The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite ML-DSA itself is the application that we wish to bind and so the DER-encoded OID of the composite algorithm, called Domain, is used as the `ctx` for the underlying ML-DSA primitive.
+The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite ML-DSA itself is the application that we wish to bind and so per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.

 # Composite ML-DSA Functions {#sec-sigs}